Turnout

 • Any structural damage to your esophagus

-It’s common to feel uncertain about your eligibility for benefits, but grasping these criteria is crucial for like you.
-Remember, in this process, and understanding these details can empower you to take the next steps toward receiving the .
+It’s common to feel uncertain about your eligibility, but grasping these criteria is crucial for veterans like you.
+Remember, understanding this process can empower you to take the next steps toward receiving the benefits you deserve.

 Each slice of the pie highlights an important factor in determining your GERD rating — the bigger the slice, the more significant that factor is in the overall evaluation.